TREE-G: Decision Trees Contesting Graph Neural Networks

-Notice that standard decision tress that only act on the input features, are a special case of such limited \acronym, where additionally the propagation depth is limited to $0$.
+Notice that standard decision trees that only use the input features in split-nodes are a special case of such limited \acronym, where additionally the propagation depth is limited to $0$.
 Therefore, an immediate conclusion is that \acronym is strictly more expressive than these standard trees.

 Finally, the following lemma shows that \acronym can express classification rules that GNNs cannot.